 The educational performance of the school was very good, as demonstrated by the public examination results.
 Key stage 2 results were extremely pleasing, with many students exceeding their expectations.
-The school achieved 82% of its Year 11 students gaining 5 or more Grades 4 to 9 grades for GCSE against the national average of 63.7%, 43% of these results were at Grade 7 and above, with 13% of all results being at Grade 9.
+The school achieved 95% of its Year 11 students gaining 5 or more Grades 4 to 9 grades for GCSE against the national average of 63.7%, 32% of these results were at Grade 7 and above.
 This set of results demonstrates a significant improvement in terms of value added performance.
-Year 13 gained some very pleasing Advanced Level passes, with 100% continuing on in to higher education at good quality universities of their choice.
+There were some very pleasing Advanced Level passes with 30% of all results being at Grade 8 and above.
+There were 100% continuing on in to higher education at good quality universities of their choice.